-How to install dbt-postgis adapter step by step
+How to install the dbt-postgis adapter step by step

 bash

-The adapter cannot inject spatial functions; the extension must exist in the target schema before dbt compiles models.
-Connect to your database as a superuser or schema owner and execute:
+The adapter cannot inject spatial functions — the extension must exist in the target database before dbt compiles any model that references geometry.
+Connect as a superuser or the schema owner and run:

 sql